Fixtures

 The club was dissolved for 28 years (1922–1950) until its return in 1950 as one of the founding members of the Segunda División de México, however the club was dissolved again in 1952.

-Finally the club returned and was refounded in 1960, changing to its current name Club de Fútbol Pachuca and also changing its colors from black and white to start using the blue and white combination, that has remained since then.
+After the club was dissolved for 8 years (1952–1960), finally the club returned and was refounded in 1960, changing to its current name Club de Fútbol Pachuca and also changing its colors from black and white to start using the blue and white combination, that has remained since then.

 In the 1966–67 season, the team was crowned champions of the Segunda División de México and was promoted to the Primera División.
 The 1967–68 season was the club's first season in the Primera División de México, and the team finished 12th out of 16 teams.
 Their first match was a 1–3 loss against Necaxa at the Estadio Azteca, where Armando Cuervo became the club's first scorer in the top professional division.
 The club's first victory in the Primera División de México was on July 16, 1967, beating Monterrey 2–1 at home.
 Pachuca remained in the Primera División until the 1972–73 season, in which the team was relegated for the first time, after losing the relegation playoff.